huangshk/WiMANS/README.md

   <a href="#Introduction">Introduction</a> |
   <a href="#Environment">Environment</a> |
   <a href="#Dataset">Dataset</a> |
-  <a href="#Experiments">Experiments</a>
+  <a href="#Experiments">Experiments</a> |
+  <a href="#Citation">Citation</a> |
+  <a href="#Contact-Us">Contact Us</a>
 </p>

 ## Introduction

-This repository presents WiMANS, including the dataset, source code, and documents.
+This repository presents WiMANS, including the [dataset](https://kaggle.com/datasets/b81588248f5ae9bdb94e732b0bd32b8d009111a50d7d47dbd66ce5cbcdd6894b), source code, and documents.
 To the best of our knowledge, WiMANS is the first WiFi-based **multi-user** activity sensing dataset based on WiFi Channel State Information (CSI).
 WiMANS contains 11286 CSI samples of dual WiFi bands (2.4 / 5 GHz) and synchronized videos for reference and unexplored tasks (e.g., multi-user pose estimation).
 Each 3-second sample includes 0 to 5 users performing identical/different activities simultaneously, annotated with (anonymized) user identities, locations, and activities.

 <table align = "center">
   <tr align = "center"><td rowspan="2"> <b>Sample <br/> "act_30_25" </b></td><td>WiFi CSI (5GHz)</td> <td>Synchronized Video</td></tr>